Devi Ahilya Vishwavidyalaya: History

 Devi Ahilya Vishwavidyalaya formerly University of Indore was established in 1964 by an Act of Legislature of Madhya Pradesh.
 Dr. Zakir Hussain, then Vice President of India, inaugurated the university in 1964.
 The jurisdiction of the university was limited to Indore district.
+Narayan Prasad Shukla, during his tenure as Mayor of Indore and as a political leader in the region, played a role in the establishment of Indore University, which was later renamed Devi Ahilya Vishwavidyalaya.

 In 1982, the university was renamed after the Holkar Maharani 'Devi Ahilya Bai Holkar' of the Maratha Empire as 'Devi Ahilya Vishwavidyalaya'.
 The word vishwavidyalaya is Hindi for university, thus, the university is called Devi Ahilya Vishwavidyalaya.